Help to protect you in the event of an accident

 All our cars are fitted with driver and front passenger airbags.
 Depending on model, a total of up to 9 airbags are available.
 Depending on the model, they may include driver and front passenger airbags, front seat side impact airbags, curtain airbag system for front and second row occupants and the new driver's knee airbag.
 Our front and side airbags offer vital protection for the driver and front seat passenger.
 They serve to cushion the impact to the head and upper body coming from the front and sides.

 They know just when to go off too, thanks to the smart sensors that measure the severity of a collision.
 The airbag control sets off the gas generator which inflates the airbags in milliseconds.
-A more advanced version which inflates the front airbags in two stages, is found, for example, on the Phaeton.
-It aims to reduce the load placed on the driver and front passenger.
+A more advanced version, which inflates the front airbags in two stages, aims to reduce the load placed on the driver and front passenger.

 And there's no need to worry about your airbags being set off unnecessarily.
 The sophisticated system is able to tell the difference between a crash, however severe, and shocks to the car caused by hitting a stone or a deep pothole, for example.